SafeHavenMaps/safehaven/README.md

 **Pre-requisites:**

 - A working installation of Nix
-  - Supports of Nix Flakes is required
+  - Supports of Nix Flakes is required.
+  - A PostgreSQL server with PostGIS in version 16 or higher.
+You can start one with `start_docker_postgresql`.

 **Steps:**